Eldercare

 Choosing a pet when we are getting old involves special considerations, which I explore here: Elderly Activities - Keeping a Pet

 Older people are often the mainstay of faith groups, which in turn could provide for an enormous wellspring of support.
-Yet sometimes faith groups ignore elderly people's special needs, whether physical, psychological or spiritual.
-I explore some of the ways in which churches could better respond to the opportunities and to the needs of older people in an article here below and I report on a conference on this subject in an article published in The Tablet which you can also read below.
+Yet sometimes faith groups ignore older people's special needs, whether physical, psychological or spiritual.
+I report on a conference on ways in which churches could better respond to the opportunities and to the needs of older people in an article published in The Tablet here.